nkalpaxis/MLB_DFS/README.md

 # Quick notes on numberfire_scrape

 The numberfire_scrape.py script is used to scrape all the starting pitchers for each days slate, in order to use this script you need selenium.
-The script has comments that describe all the lines of code, basically you just need to set
+The script has comments that describe all the lines of code.
+Basically you just need to set the driver variable to the path location of your geckodriver.exe, replace the email & password field strings with your fanduel login information and your all set.
+There is options on scraping different slates for example; Early only, Main, after hours etc .. lines 51-53 explain the options.

 # Basic Workflow

 After the fangraphs data is collected, the following steps will outline the basic workflow on how to set up the spreadsheet from start to finish:

 - Download players list csv from Fanduel contest you wish to enter, dump csv into code editor and rename it 'fdmlb.csv'
+- Run numberfire_scrape.py to get the slates pitchers
 - Run fanduel_clean.py script to clean the Fanduel players list csv
 - Run fangraphs_clean.py script to clean all 5 fangraph csv files
+- Run batter_merge.py script
--
+- Run pitcher_merge.py script
+- Import 'fdmlb.csv' into google sheets/excel
+- Import 'pitchers.csv' into a seperate tab in the same google sheets/excel workbook